gmarkall/nbep-7/README.md

         Returns a context manager that ensures the implementation of deferred cleanup whilst it is active.
         """

+    @abstractmethod
+    def version(self):
+        """
+	Returns an integer specifying the version of the EMM Plugin interface supported by the plugin implementation.
+Should always return 1 for implementations described in this proposal.
+	"""
 ```

 All of the methods of an EMM plugin are called from within Numba - they never